xandjiji/exevo-pan/apps/exevo-pan/src/modules/BossHunting/modules/HuntingGroups/webhooks.md

 we changed the default `@everyone` mention to a custom boss group mention, like `@Yeti`

-- Once you are done with your customizations, hit `Save and deploy`
+- Once you are done with your customizations, hit the `Save and deploy` button
 - Save your new custom endpoint in your Hunting Group configurations, using your cloudflare worker URL from the previous step: